-In 1947 two films were made on opposite sides of the Atlantic.
-One starred Richard Widmark, and the other one starred Richard Attenborough.
-The performances of these two men in these films would set both of them onto the path to stardom.
+In 1947, two films were made on opposite sides of the Atlantic ocean.
+One film starred Richard Widmark and the other film starred Richard Attenborough.
+The performances of these two men in these two films would set both of them onto the path to stardom.

 Pinkie and his men go after Hale to kill him for what happened to Kite.
-They catch up to him aboard a horror train ride on Brighton Pier.
+They catch up to him aboard a horror train ride on Brighton Pier where Pinkie kills him.
 This stunning sequence is a highpoint in the film and is truly unforgettable.
-The horror imagery in the ride is very scary and the lighting is superb and used to great effect.
+The horror imagery in the ride is very scary, the lighting is superb and I think it is used to great effect.

 Hale’s death is ruled a suicide.
 Ida Arnold (Hermione Baddeley) doesn’t believe that for one moment.
 Ida knew Fred and she was with him just before he got on that ride.
 She isn’t afraid to put herself at risk to find out the truth.
 Ida sets out on her own to do some investigating to get to the truth.

-With Ida sniffing around, rival gangs causing trouble, and the Police keeping an eye on what’s going, Pinkie becomes more and more paranoid and violent.
+With Ida sniffing around, rival gangs causing trouble, and the Police keeping an eye on what’s going on, Pinkie becomes more and more paranoid and violent.
 He also soon becomes as big a threat to his friends as he is to his sworn enemies.

-Hermione Baddeley was one of great character actresses of the classic era.
+Hermione Baddeley was one of the greatest character actresses of the classic era.
 In this film I think she may well have been given her best role.
 I think it’s a real shame she didn’t get more substantial roles.
-As Ida she is loud, outgoing, funny, strong and very determined.
+As Ida, she is loud, outgoing, funny, strong and very determined.
 I like how she is really the hero of the film.
 I think it’s nice to see an older woman get such a strong role in a film too.